bertomartin/git-recipes/content/03-object-database.md

     1 gem installed
     $ ruby -rubygems -Ilib app.rb

-This will launch a web server.
+Note how we use command-line arguments to the `ruby` program to require Rubygems before running our file, and adding the `lib` directory to the load path, so `require 'store'` will actually find our `./lib/store.rb` file.
+If all went well, a web server should be launched, serving our application.
 Open a browser and go to `http://localhost:4567/0` and you will be redirected to `http://arjanvandergaag.nl`.
-Awesome.
+Sweet!

 Satisfied with our work, we can now commit our work to the repository.
 Let's initialize a new repository: